xformerfhs/padora-go/README.md

 The name "padding oracle" reflects the fact that the attacker manipulates the encrypted bytes in a certain way and sends them to the receiver.
 If the receiver answers with a "wrong padding" error, if the padding is wrong, then the attack is possible.

-This resembles questioning an oracle: "Oh, receiver, does the encrypted data I sent you have a valid padding or not?".
+This resembles questioning an oracle: "Oh, receiver, does the encrypted data I sent you have a valid padding?".
 The answer (Yes: No padding error, No: Padding error) makes it possible to reconstruct the plain text.

 An explicit "wrong padding" return code or message is not even necessary.